Ubiquitous Network Address Book Server for device independent phonebook and contact list data exchange with secured data access

 Klaus-Josef Kunte: AUTHOR [+2]

 Today most of the devices used for telephony serv- ices use proprietary and location dependent imple- mentations for storing and accessing phonebook and contact list data.
 There exists a large variety of ven- dor specific address book and contact list formats.
 Users are not able to exchange and access their indi- vidual phonebooks or contact lists on different types of phone devices and telephony applications or services.
+With this solution it is possible to synchronize the phonebook and contact list data of a wireline phone or mobile phone automatically with the phonebook and contact list of Voice-over-IP phone or Voice- over-IP application and vice versa.

 Information / Kommunikation